 About two weeks later, he gave a similar answer, noting what was missing from his season.

 “To be honest, I feel like I just played OK,” Fuller said on Dec.
-26. “I played solid, but I haven't make the elite plays I want to make.
+26. “I played solid, but I haven't made the elite plays I want to make.
 Like, game-changing plays.
 I was kind of bummed out about that.
 But I can't really complain.
 We won the Big Ten championship and we're at the Rose Bowl.
 Team goals come first.”

 Considering the opportunity for Fuller to get his degree and the thought that he “just played OK,” it wasn’t a shock that he announced he would return for his senior season on Thursday.